 Bread Symbolizes Life and Salvation

 Also mentioned above, the Israelites had to flee without having time to allow their dough to rise.
-Bread symbolizes God saving (salvation) His children from Egyptian slavery.
-Even today, as Passover celebrations around the world, the Jewish people still use unleavened bread to remember God’s saving them from Pharoah.
+Bread symbolizes God saving (salvation) the children of Israel, His children, from Egyptian slavery.
+Even today, as Passover meal celebrations are held around the world, the Jewish people still use unleavened loaves of bread to remember God’s saving them from Pharoah.

-Of course, most Christians are more familiar with another symbolism of bread in the Bible as life and salvation.
+Of course, most Christians are more familiar with another symbolism of bread in the Bible as salvation and eternal life.
 When we celebrate holy communion, we celebrate Jesus dying on the cross for us.

-“While they were eating, Jesus took bread, and when he had given thanks, he broke it and gave it to his disciples, saying, “Take and eat; this is my body.” – Matthew 26:26
+Now as they were eating, Jesus took bread, and after blessing it broke it and gave it to the disciples, and said, “Take, eat; this is my body.

-The broken bread symbolizes His broken body on the cross.
+The breaking of bread, first seen in the Last Supper, symbolizes His broken body on the cross, the flesh of the Son of Man.
 When I really stopped to think about that, it changed the way I viewed partaking in holy communion.
 He died for us!
-Communion is a small way that we can tangibly remember this incredible act that changed history and us.
+Communion is a small way that we can tangibly remember this incredible act that changed both history and us as Christians.
+We are not just eating our little piece of bread and taking our drink offerings; we are accepting and partaking in His new covenant, brought to us in the loving grace exhibited on the cross, where Jesus fulfilled the position of the High Priest, leaving behind the Holy Spirit, the great intercessor.

 There are several occasions in the Bible where Jesus calls Himself the bread of life, as well.

-While physical bread is nourishment for our bodies, Jesus offers us spiritual bread that feeds our spiritual lives.
+While a physical loaf of bread is nourishment for our bodies, Jesus offers us true bread; the spiritual, living bread of God that feeds our spiritual lives.
 He brings our souls to life and gave us salvation and eternal life in heaven with Him.

 Bread Symbolizes Forgiveness